kshen0/kshen0.github.io/index.md

 # THANKSGIVING SPECIAL

 We've joined forces with peerless baker **Cat Reading Kamireddy** to benefit [SF New Deal](https://sfnewdeal.org/) this Thanksgiving.
-All proceeds from Thanksgiving sales will go to SF New Deal to help pay restaurants to provide meals for food insecure neighbors.
+All Thanksgiving baked goods and cocktail sales will be donated to SF New Deal to help pay restaurants to provide meals for food insecure neighbors.

 ![clevertalk](https://user-images.githubusercontent.com/1060688/99894516-5671f900-2c39-11eb-975e-efd707599250.jpg)